Segun "Aeroland" Adewale: Professional background

 Aside the business angle, Segun is a Deacon at Word of Faith Ministry (a.k.a.
 Winners Chapel).
 He also holds the title of Otunba Bobajiro of Egbeda Land, from Alimosho, Lagos.

 Political career

 Segun Adewale started politics as far back as 1988, when he contested and won the Student Union Government of University of Ibadan elections and served as Sports Secretary.
 In 2007, Segun Adewale ran for the Lagos State House Of Assembly on the Labour Party ticket, but his name was removed from the ballot paper just before the election.
-He defected from the Labour party to the Alliance for Democracy (AD) for some months before defecting to the Peoples Democratic Party (PDP) in 2011 and ran for the Federal House of Representative, Alimosho Federal Constituency, but lost the election to Solomon Olamilekan Adeola of the Action Congress OF Nigeria.
+He defected from the Labour party to the Alliance for Democracy (AD) for some months before defecting to the Peoples Democratic Party (PDP) in 2011 and ran for the Federal House of Representative, Alimosho Federal Constituency, but lost the election to Solomon Adeola of the Action Congress OF Nigeria.
 The election was marred by violence.